pradeep720/ArmTemplateAppservice/README.md

    - cool to part of the commit
    - added new branch
    - check on windows
-   - commmit-msg.py saved this forma t
+   - commmit-msg.py saved this format
-   - one line add

 ```
 checking on webhook once again ...